 Back to the rental car we headed back to our apartment.
 And no, Markus did not have an accident!
 Success!

-Visas in Jordan: Important Information for Visitors
+Tourist Visas Jordan: Important Information for Visitors

 Most visitor visas in Jordan are valid for one month and for many countries they can be obtained on arrival at Queen Alia International Airport.
 You can check to see if your country is listed on the Jordan Government Website here.
 Land crossing’s vary and some do not issue Visas.

 The cost for a single entry visa into Jordan is JD40 per person.
-If you plan on visiting Petra and are not on an organized tour, consider a Jordan Pass which is JD70-80 and includes your visa and entrance to 12 sites in Jordan.
+If you plan on visiting Petra and are not on an organized tour, consider a Jordan Pass which is JD70-80 and includes your Jordan visa and entrance to 12 sites in Jordan.
 This offers significant savings as a one day ticket to Petra is JD50.

 Do you need to carry your passport on you in Jordan?